l3l3jones/group2_project_git/README.md

 6. Set up a virtual environment.

-7. Install the packages from the requirements.txt file by running the following command in the Terminal:
+7. Install the packages from the requirements.txt file by running the following command in the Terminal (use pip insread of pip 3 if running Python 2):

     ```bash
     pip3 install -r requirements.txt